syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

 Multi-Target Manager helps to manage multiple .NET Frameworks in your Visual Studio 2008 project that is, switching between multiple Frameworks.

  N> This is not essential for VS 2010 because Common Language Runtime (CLR) differs for both 3.5 and 4.0 Frameworks.
 VS 2010 selects the required .NET Framework assembly for the corresponding projects.
-3.5 and 4.0 are the only Frameworks configured; the MultiTarget Manager utility allows you to work on framework 2.0 with VS 2010.
+3.5 and 4.0 are the only Frameworks configured; the MultiTarget Manager utility allows you to work on Framework 2.0 with VS 2010.

 ### When to Use Multi-Target Manager?